China tests 2M in Beijing, lifts COVID lockdown in Xi’an

 “The overall situation is controllable,” he added.

-The ruling Communist Party’s “zero tolerance” COVID-19 policy mandates lockdowns, travel restrictions and mass testing whenever a case is discovered.
-Anti-virus measures have intensified in the past month with lockdowns in Xi’an and two other cities, and the partial suspension of train and plane routes to Beijing to stop travel from areas with outbreaks.
+The ruling Communist Party’s “zero tolerance” COVID-19 policy has brought with it drastic efforts to stamp out any signs of new outbreaks — including last month’s lockdowns of Xi’an and two other cities, and the partial suspension of train and plane routes to Beijing to isolate it from outbreak areas.

+Ben Cowling, a public health expert at Hong Kong University, said that COVID-19 infections still could leak out of the Olympic bubble.

+“I would estimate there is a good chance of at least one lockdown being implemented in Beijing in the coming month,” he said.

-On top of the first round of mass testing in Beijing’s Fengtai district, targeted testing was conducted Sunday at residential communities in six other districts, the Beijing Daily reported.
+On top of the first round of mass testing in the capital’s Fengtai area, targeted testing was conducted Sunday at residential communities in six other districts, the Beijing Daily reported.
 It wasn’t fully clear who was being tested.
 The newspaper said that in one community, an official said that if a resident had been to a high-risk area in Fengtai or Fangshan, another affected district, occupants of the entire building would have to be tested twice.

+Beijing officials said an omicron cluster that infected six people had been brought under control.
+The Fengtai outbreak is delta-driven and Chinese health officials have alleged it is linked to imported frozen food.

+Pang Xinghuo, deputy director of the Beijing Center for Disease Control, said that gene sequencing of virus samples from the frozen food was consistent with that in 28 infected people.
+Foreign experts are skeptical that COVID-19 can spread easily from packaging.

-The announcement by the city of Xi’an Monday followed the restart of commercial flights from the city over the weekend.
+The announcement of the end of the lockdown in Xi’an followed the restart of commercial flights from the city over the weekend.
 The major tourism center and former imperial capital, famed as the home of the Terracotta Warrior statue army, struggled to get food to some residents in the early days of the lockdown, after people were confined to their homes.

 Access to Xi’an was suspended Dec.
-22 following an outbreak attributed to the delta variant of the coronavirus.
-The city is about 1,000 kilometers (600 miles) southwest of Beijing.
+22 following a delta outbreak.
+More than 2,000 people were infected in the city, which is about 1,000 kilometers (600 miles) southwest of Beijing.

 Other outbreaks prompted the government to impose travel bans on a number of cities, including the port of Tianjin, about an hour from Beijing.
 The stiff regulations are credited with preventing major nationwide outbreaks and China has reported relatively few cases of the highly infectious omicron variant.